-Not everyone who has osteopenia develops osteoporosis with its painful, debilitating fractures.
-But osteopenia can turn into osteoporosis if it is not diagnosed early and promptly treated.
+Not everyone who has osteopenia develops osteoporosis.
+But osteopenia can turn into osteoporosis.
 Osteoporosis can result in easily fractured bones and other very serious bone problems.
 It can also cause disfigurement and lead to loss of mobility and independence.

 Bone health is measured in two ways.
 The first is bone density.
 Bone density defines the thickness of your bone.
 The second is bone mass.
 Bone mass means how much bone you have.
 Bone mass, or the amount of bone you have, usually peaks around age 30.
 Then bone mass begins to decline.
 Your body starts to reabsorb bone faster than new bone can be made.

-To find bone density, your doctor measures the levels of minerals in your bones.
+To find bone density, your health care provider measures the levels of minerals in your bones.
 These minerals include:

 The denser the content of your bone mineral is, the stronger your bones are.